 Witness that we are seeing more market watchers and Fed members coming out and expressing the need for the Federal Reserve to at least begin scaling back its bond purchases.
 The problem is that the Federal Reserve has already said it will not move on interest rates until the country’s unemployment rate falls to 6.5%, and this will not happen for a few years.

-In an interview with CNBC, James Bullard, the … Read More
+In an interview with CNBC, James Bullard, the president of the … Read More

 If the first-quarter earnings season turns out to be as bad as the experts expect, then it may be time to look for safety.
 That means lightening up the load on high-risk stocks and shifting your focus to companies that you know will be around 50 years from now.